HumbleUnicorn/OsidianNew/README.md

 ## How to Access this Vault
 1. Go to https://obsidian.md/ to download the Obsidian
-2. Download the ObsidianNew.zip and then Extract All
+2. Download the Obsidian New folder
 3. Start the Obsidian application; select **Open folder as vault**; select the unzipped **Obsidian New** folder
 4. You will see a dialog box open **Do you trust the author of this vault?** Select **Trust author and enable plugins** to proceed
   4a.
 IF YOU WISH TO BROWSE THE VAULT FIRST: Select **Browse vault in restricted mode** and note that some aspects of the vault will not appear or function as intended.